-1) A data-driven analysis where the Investment Manager's data providers provide a score which gives an indication on how the investee companies performs in relation to good practices include sound management structures, employee relations, remuneration of staff and tax compliance. governance practices, measured by the specific indicators.
-The Sub-Fund will not invest in any company assessed to be non-compliant with the prinicples of good governance.
+1) A data-driven analysis where the Investment Manager's data providers provide a score which gives an indication on how the investee companies performs in relation to good governance practices, measured by the specific indicators.
+The Sub-Fund will not invest in any company assessed to be non-compliant with the principles of good governance.